Goruchie/World-carts/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- I would like to thank Gregoire Vella for the design idea (https://www.behance.net/gregoirevella)
 - I would like to thank Microverse for the knowledge impacted.
 - I would like to thank code reviewers for reviewing my code.